 Consider staying at one of the area’s luxury Orlando hotels, and pamper yourself with extra services like the spa, swimming pool and room service.
 Taking great care of yourself will allow you to fully enjoy your time at Universal Orlando during pregnancy.

-Make a doctor's appointment a priority and get an all-clear for travel before you leave home.
-Most doctors allow healthy pregnant women to travel in this trimester, provided they don't overdo it.
-Some airlines will require a doctor's note for travel from obviously pregnant women; you may not be asked for one, but it is a handy thing to have if you need it.
+Make a doctor’s appointment a priority and get an all-clear for travel before you leave home.
+Most doctors allow healthy pregnant women to travel in this trimester, provided they don’t overdo it.
+We suggest buying the one park per day Universal Studios discounted tickets, this will save you money and you probably will not be at the parks all day.
+Some airlines will require a doctor’s note for travel from obviously pregnant women; you may not be asked for one, but it is a handy thing to have if you need it.

 This is an ideal time to explore the shops of Universal on foot, taking plenty of breaks between visits.
 You can still enjoy the shows and stationary attractions at Universal Orlando and should schedule these throughout the day.
-Consider purchasing one of Universal's "front of the line" passes and you'll avoid spending too much time on your feet waiting in line.
+Consider purchasing one of Universal’s Express pass and you’ll avoid spending too much time on your feet waiting in line.